Downgrade your macOS Sierra to an earlier OS version

 Sure you’re ready to move on?
 Then go.

 - Restart Mac (Apple icon > Restart).

 - Press and hold Command+R right after the startup until Mac makes that specific reboot noise.

 - Open Disk Utility — you can see it in the Utilities selector.

 - Click Continue.

-- Find the Erase tab in the top.
-Name the file you want erased (for instance macOS Sierra).
+- Find the Erase tab at the top.
+Name the file you want erased (for instance, macOS Sierra).

 - Choose Mac OS Extended (Journaled) from the list.